DamarisSchulist/FHECorporateGovernance/README.md

 ### Creating Resolution Errors
 - **"Quorum cannot exceed total voting power"** - The required quorum exceeds the total available voting power
-- **"Only active board members"** - You must be an active board member to create resolutions
+- **"Quorum must be greater than 0"** - Invalid quorum specified
+- **"Invalid string length"** - Title or description is empty or exceeds 1000 characters

 ### Adding Member Errors
-- **"Member already exists"** - This address is already registered as a board member
+- **"Invalid member address"** - Cannot add zero address as member
-- **"Voting power must be greater than 0"** - Invalid voting power specified
+- **"Voting power out of range"** - Voting power must be between 1 and 1000

 ### Voting Errors
-- **"Only active board members"** - You must be an active board member to vote
-- **"Already voted"** - You have already cast your vote for this resolution
+- **"Resolution does not exist"** - Invalid resolution ID
+- **"Resolution is not active"** - The resolution is no longer accepting votes
 - **"Voting period has ended"** - The voting period for this resolution has expired

+### Decryption Errors
+- **"Decryption already requested"** - Cannot request decryption twice
+- **"Timeout period not reached"** - Must wait for timeout before manual resolution
-- **"Resolution is not active"** - The resolution is no longer accepting votes
+- **"Resolution already resolved"** - Cannot resolve a completed resolution

 ## Technical Architecture